-Understanding the pngcheck Command (with examples)
+Exploring the Command 'pngcheck' (with examples)

-Understanding the pngcheck Command (with examples)
+Exploring the Command 'pngcheck' (with examples)

-Use Case 1: Print a summary for an image
+Use Case 1: Print a Summary for an Image

 Code:

-pngcheck image.png
+pngcheck path/to/image.png

 Motivation: